 What is a Sober Living Environment?

-Sober living environments are housing options that are supportive of a clean and sober lifestyle.1,2 They are residences outside of treatment that offer a safe living environment for people who have already been to treatment, may otherwise be exposed to drug and/or alcohol use, are not safe, don’t have stable housing, or have no social support.1, 3 Some people may move into a sober home directly after treatment, but others may transition after a period of abstinence followed by a relapse, or if they feel that they are at risk for relapse and don’t want to or are unable to return to treatment.1
+Sober living environments are housing options that are supportive of a clean and sober lifestyle.
+They are residences outside of treatment that offer a safe living environment for people who have already been to treatment, may otherwise be exposed to drug or alcohol use, are not safe, don’t have stable housing, or have no social support.1 Some people may move into a sober home directly after treatment, but others may transition after a period of abstinence followed by a relapse, or if they feel that they are at risk for relapse and don’t want to or are unable to return to treatment.

 Sober Living for Extended Stays

-Recovery is often a long process, and it varies from person to person.
-After completing an inpatient treatment program, moving into a sober house can help people readjust to daily life without the use of substances.
-Sober living facilities do not provide any direct treatment services to residents and aren’t licensed by state agencies like treatment facilities.1,4,5
+Recovery is often a long process that varies from person to person.
+After completing an inpatient treatment program, moving into a sober living house can help people readjust to daily life without the use of substances.
+Sober living facilities do not provide any direct treatment services to residents and aren’t licensed by state agencies like treatment facilities.4,5

 Rather than providing treatment services, sober living facilities offer a constructive living environment and supportive services by assisting people in recovery to develop healthy routines without the use of alcohol or drugs.6 Sober living facilities aren’t structured like treatment centers; rather, they allow residents to learn how to constructively structure their routines in preparation for living independently.